penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/capability-manager-enhanced/readme.txt

 == Changelog ==

+= 1.9.3 - 17 Mar 2020 =
+  * Fixed : Capabilities screen was not accessible to non-Administrators who have "manage_capabilities" capability
+  * Fixed : Some functions were not accessible to network Super Administrators without a role on the site
+  * Change : Clarify some messages for plugin access denial

+= 1.9.2 - 16 Mar 2020 =
+  * Feature : Auto-backup role and capabilities on each update (and on update to this version)
+  * Fixed : First-time installation: Capabilities menu item not displayed until after Plugins or Users menu clicked
+  * Change : Third Party Plugin Capabilities - always display checkboxes even if capabilities not present in Administrator role
+  * Fixed : Plugin capability sections - pp_set_notification_channel and pp_manage_roles were included in both PublishPress and PublishPress Permissions sections
+  * Fixed : Capability Negation (Denial) bulk unselect link was ambiguous due to missing strikethrough

+= 1.9.1 - 16 Jan 2020 =
+  * Fixed : Create Role, Copy Role, and Add Capability sidebar functions did not work with ENTER keypress (caused screen reload without applying operation)

 = 1.9 - 9 Jan 2020 =
   * Change : Renamed to PublishPress Capabilities
   * Feature : Capabilities link on PublishPress > Roles row opens Role Capabilities screen
   * Feature : Role Capabilities screen links to PublishPress > Roles for member management
   * Fixed : Browser reload caused Role Capabilities screen to display default role
   * Fixed : Add Capability sidebar added custom capability to role immediately, but capability checkbox did not display as checked until reload
   * Fixed : Category Assign or Delete capabilities were not effective due to WordPress core forcing default capability requirement
   * Fixed : Term Assign or Delete capabilities were not effective due to WordPress core forcing default capability requirement
   * Fixed : Multisite - On sub-sites, Role Capabilities screen did not display PublishPress Capabilities section to Super Administrators who don't have a role on the site